Shopping center renovation could be your first thought when you recognize that your local mall or strip center is starting to falter.

 You'll say your municipality relies on sales tax receipts, or that property values will fall if you lose the upscale stores you might now enjoy.

 To be fair, a few of you will be correct in opting for the upgrade and fresh look.
 You're in that category if your area genuinely still has a market supportive of the square footage of retail space you have and the caliber of stores that your local population demands.
+This page is for you folks.

-So here we'll deal with how to approach owners and managers that aren't proposing any shopping center renovation plans, even though the retail atmosphere has become a little tacky.
+The first task is to figure out how to approach owners and managers that aren't proposing any shopping center renovation plans, even though the retail atmosphere has become a little tacky.

 Most shopping malls in the U.S., and a fair number of the larger